dr-lizhiwei/OpenSICDR/README.md

 # Open Satellite Image Cloud Detection Resources (OpenSICDR)

-We collects the latest open-source tools and datasets for cloud and cloud shadow detection, and launches the OpenSICDR project to promote the sharing of the latest research outputs of the field.
+We collects the latest open-source tools and datasets for cloud and cloud shadow detection, and launches the OpenSICDR project to promote the sharing of the latest research outputs (datasets and code/tools) of the field.
 If you would like to provide new resources as shown in the table below, please contact Zhiwei Li by email to add them, or submit an update request.

 **Source:**